vidjil/vidjil/doc/dev-server.md

 Also some user characteristics are preloaded (groups and whether the person is an admin), which also prevents may DB calls.

+## Scheduler
+The scheduler is handled by Web2py.
+Here we summarise the way it works.

+Web2py has several workers.
+Its number is determined by the number of items given after the `-K` parameter to `web2py.py`.
+One of them is called the *ticker*.
+It is the master worker that will assign tasks to all the workers (including itself).

+At regular interval the worker signals that it is still alive (it is called the heartbeat and can be customised in Vidjil through the `SCHEDULER_HEARTBEAT` parameter in `defs.py`).

+Every 5 heartbeats (it is hardcoded in web2py in `gluon/scheduler.py`) the *ticker* will assign jobs.
+Each worker will also try to remove the dead workers.
+In our case it often produces an “*Error cleaning up*” error in the logs (see #3558).

+When a job timeouts it is not killed (see #2213).
+In `gluon/scheduler.py` a worker seems to be able to kill a process when the worker's state (and not the task's state) is `STOP_TASK`.
 # Tests

 # Packaging